Kevin Moriarty, Chair

 Marshall Jones III is the Producer of the Tony-Award winning Crossroads Theatre Company as well as an Associate Professor of Theater Arts at the prestigious Mason Gross School of the Arts at Rutgers University.
 Marshall has more than twenty-five years of experience in a wide variety of key executive positions at some of New York city's most reputable institutions including the world famous Apollo Theater (General Manager), the world's most famous arena — Madison Square Garden (Company Manager & Associate Producer), the historic landmark Radio City Music Hall (Producer), and Disney On Broadway's The Lion King.
 Marshall earned a BA in Theater Arts from Rutgers University and an MA in Arts Management from New York University.
 He is also a member of the New Brunswick Arts Council, in addition to proudly serving on the Board of Directors of several professional organizations including the Alliance For Inclusion in the Arts (formerly the Non-Traditional Casting Project); the American Conference on Diversity and Blackberry Productions.
 Most recently Marshall was appointed by the Governor as a Commissioner of the NJ Public Broadcasting Authority.Back to top

-Kate Lipuma joined Writers' Theatre as its Executive Director in March 2007.
-Currently, she is leading the planning and creation of a new state of the art theater center which will be the future home for Writers' Theatre's two venues, rehearsal and administrative spaces.
-Kate is partnering with internationally renowned architect and recent MacArthur Fellow or "Genius Grant" recipient Jeanne Gang of Studio Gang Architects on the project.
-Prior to Writers', Kate spent nine seasons as Executive Director with the award-winning Signature Theatre Company in New York, working with such acclaimed writers as Edward Albee, Lee Blessing, Horton Foote, Maria Irene Fornes, John Guare, Bill Irwin, Romulus Linney, Paula Vogel, August Wilson and Lanford Wilson.
-Prior to her time at Signature, she spent six years with the Goodman Theatre.
-Kate currently serves as a board member for the League of Chicago Theatres, the trade association representing more than 200 Chicago-area theater companies and producers and Theatre Communications Group, the national service organization of American not-for-profit theaters.
-She is also the co-creator of DoNORTH, a new umbrella organization joining four cultural neighbors—Chicago Botanic Garden, Kohl Children’s Museum, Ravinia Festival and Writers' Theatre—to attract new audiences to the cultural and community activities of Chicago’s North Shore.
-She is a graduate of The George Washington University in Washington, DC.
+Kathryn M. Lipuma (Executive Director) has served as the Executive Director of Writers Theatre since March 2007 where she is responsible for overseeing all management, administration and operations for the company.
+Most recently, she led the planning and construction of Writers Theatre’s new state-of- the-art theater center, designed by internationally renowned architect and MacArthur Fellow and “Genius” grant recipient Jeanne Gang of Studio Gang Architects, which opened in February 2016.
+Prior to Writers, Lipuma spent nine seasons as Executive Director at the Tony Award-winning Signature Theatre Company in New York.
+At Signature, she produced award-winning revivals of Horton Foote’s The Trip to Bountiful, August Wilson’s Seven Guitars and Lanford Wilson’s Burn This and worked with such acclaimed writers as Edward Albee, Lee Blessing, Horton Foote, Maria Irene Fornés, John Guare, Bill Irwin, Romulus Linney, Paula Vogel, August Wilson and Lanford Wilson.
+During her tenure, the organization launched its successful $15 Ticket Program.
+Prior to her time at Signature, she spent six years with Chicago’s Goodman Theatre.
+Lipuma currently serves as the Chair of the Board of Directors of the League of Chicago Theatres and as Vice Chair of the Board of Directors of Theatre Communications Group.
+She is also member of The Chicago Network, an organization of 400 leading women of Chicago business, professional, cultural, nonprofit and educational communities.
+And she is the co-creator of DoNorth, an umbrella organization joining four cultural neighbors—Chicago Botanic Garden, Kohl Children’s Museum, Ravinia and Writers Theatre—to attract new audiences to the cultural, environmental and community activities of the North Shore.
+She is a graduate of The George Washington University in Washington, D.C.